The Living Tombstone

 The Living Tombstone (TLT) is a Los Angeles-based electronic rock group and YouTube channel, founded as a solo project by Israeli-American producer Yoav Landau (יואב לנדאו) in 2011, and becoming a musical duo with American singer Sam Haft in 2016.
-The group is notable for their songs based on video games and pop culture media, such as the Five Nights at Freddy's series, Overwatch and My Little Pony, as well as original music.
-Signed to Warner Music, they have released two studio albums, Zero_one (2020) and Rust (2025).
+The group is notable for their songs based on video games and pop culture media, such as the My Little Pony, Five Nights at Freddy's, and Overwatch series as well as original music.
+Signed to Warner Music, they have released two studio albums, Zero One (2020) and Rust (2025).

 Several of their songs have garnered online popularity, and they have been credited with spawning various internet memes.
 In addition to their music videos, they have created music for the video games In Sound Mind, Beat Saber, and have created the video game AudioClash: Battle of the Bands.
-Music publication NME has referred to them as "the internet's biggest gaming band."
+Music publication NME has referred to them as "the internet's biggest gaming band".
 (Note: "When someone mentions 'passionate' online communities in 2021, you may find yourself recoiling in horror.
 Yet, as the calming smiles of Yoav Landau and Sam Haft populate my Zoom window, I'm reminded of the early 2000s – and friendlier fandoms.
 Listening to the excitable duo reminisce about their formative years, it's hard not to think that these very online pals could be any message-board-lurking '90s kids.
 Except they're not – they're the internet's biggest gaming band.")